 - Keep the bride-to-be away from drama

 The very first thing you need to do is create a planning list.
 This will include absolutely everything you are going to need to enjoy the ultimate hen do.
 Ensuring you have everything planned in advance will help you to relax more on the actual day/evening.
 Remember to factor your budget into the list as the little things can really add up.
 This will then help you create that ever important guest list.
 Perhaps ask the bride who she’d like to invite and who not.
 Ensure you have contact details for everyone to keep them up to date with plans and timings and make sure everyone has your mobile number in case of emergencies on the day.

 The best parties often involve fancy dress and no hen do would be complete without a good costume.
-The hen do is often a chance for girls to let their hair down and many opt for sexier style costumes, so if dressing up is for you, then have a look online and in your local fancy dress shops and see what’s available within your budget.
+The hen do is often a chance for women to let their hair down, so if dressing up is for you, then have a look online and in your local fancy dress shops and see what’s available within your budget.
 Why not make it seasonal… a halloween costume for brides having a hen do in October or early November would be lots of fun.

 Activity weekends have gained popularity over the past few years.
 If the hen do is going to include colleagues, friends and family, there will be many people who don’t know each other.
 It helps to plan a few activities that everyone can take part in to break the ice.
 However, remember that some members of the party may have trouble with some physical activities if they are older members of the family or if they are pregnant.
 You need to come up with activities that will suit everyone.
 Perhaps a weekend abroad in the sun would be a popular choice!